DaveParillo/critters/README.md

 Typing `cmake -G` will show you a list of generators for your cmake.

-There is 1 cmake configuration option: `WITH_SOLUTIONS` It defaults to **ON**.
+There is 1 cmake configuration option: `WITH_SOLUTIONS` It defaults to **OFF**.
-If set to OFF, it will exclude the sample critter solutions.
+If set to ON, it will attempt to compile the sample critter solutions.

-  cmake -DWITH_SOLUTIONS=OFF ..
+  cmake -DWITH_SOLUTIONS=ON ..

-This will make a library without any sample critters.
+This will make a library with sample critters.
-Useful for a tournament containing only student authored critters.
+Useful for a testing student authored critters in a sandbox.

 If using the default Unix Makefile generator, the output is: